arjunkaruvally/AUSSM/README.md

 print(model(x).shape)  ## (8, 256, 8)
 ```

-If you want to directly use the blocks instead of the full model, the block classes can be used directly
+If you want to directly use the blocks instead of the full model, the block classes can be directly initialized.

 - `MambaBlock`: creates a single standard Mamba block with the S6 SSM.
 The block can be configured using the class `ModelArgsMamba`
 - `SSMauBlock`: The Adaptive and Unitary SSM (AUSSM) block.
 The block can be configured using the class `ModelArgsSSMau`

-below we provide a sample implementation of the `SSMauBlock`.
+below we provide a sample implementation of the AUSSM block.

 ```python
 from wavesAI.model.aussm import SSMauBlock, ModelArgsSSMau